 HOW TO USE: Read the Patient Information Leaflet provided by your pharmacist before you start using darifenacin and each time you get a refill.
-If you have any questions regarding the information, consult your doctor or pharmacist.
+If you have any questions, ask your doctor or pharmacist.

-Take this medication by mouth, with or without food, usually once a day, or as directed by your doctor.
+Take this medication by mouth with or without food as directed by your doctor, usually once a day.
 Swallow this medication with a full glass of water (8 ounces/240 milliliters).

 Do not crush or chew extended-release tablets.
 Doing so can release all of the drug at once, increasing the risk of side effects.
 Also, do not split the tablets unless they have a score line and your doctor or pharmacist tells you to do so.
 Swallow the whole or split tablet without crushing or chewing.